solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

 ### Considerations

+### Considerations

-Durable transactions should be treated with care, which is why you should always trust the transactions you sign.
+Durable transactions should be treated with care, which is why users should always trust the transactions they sign.

+As developers, it's important to inform users that their durable nonce transactions may be flagged by wallets.
+Durable nonces are often used for malicious transactions, and understanding the risks can help users make informed decisions.

-For example, imagine you blindly signed a malicious durable transaction.
-This transaction signs away 500 SOL to the attacker and changes the nonce authority to the attacker as well.
-Let's say you don't have this amount yet, but in the future, you will.
-This is insidious, as the attacker would wait to cash this check as soon as your balance exceeeds 500 SOL.
-And you'll have no recollection of what you clicked on.
-It can remain dormant for days, weeks, or years.
+For example, imagine a user blindly signed a malicious durable transaction.
+This transaction could sign away 500 SOL to an attacker and change the nonce authority to the attacker as well.
+Even if the user doesn't have this amount yet, the attacker could wait to cash this check as soon as the user's balance exceeds 500 SOL.
+The user would have no recollection of what they clicked on, and the transaction could remain dormant for days, weeks, or years.

-This is not meant to provoke hysteria, but serves as a PSA of what's possible.
+To mitigate these risks, developers should educate users on the following
+points:

+1. **Trust the Source**: Users should only sign transactions from trusted sources.
+Encourage users to verify the origin of the transaction before signing.
-This is why you should only keep in hot wallets what you're willing to lose and avoid signing with your cold wallet.
+2. **Use Hot Wallets Cautiously**: Users should only keep in hot wallets what they're willing to lose.
+Hot wallets are more susceptible to attacks, so it's wise to limit the amount of funds stored in them.
+3. **Protect Cold Wallets**: Users should avoid signing transactions with their cold wallets unless absolutely necessary.
+Cold wallets are more secure and should be used to store larger amounts of funds.
+4. **Monitor Transactions**: Encourage users to regularly monitor their transaction history and account balances.
+Promptly reporting any suspicious activity can help mitigate potential losses.

+By providing this information, developers can help users understand the potential dangers of durable nonce transactions and take appropriate precautions.
+This is not meant to provoke hysteria but serves to show what's possible and emphasize the importance of security in handling durable transactions.

 ### Using Durable Nonces to Overcome the Short Lifespan of Regular Transactions

-Durable nonces are a way to sign transactions off-chain and keep them in storage until they are ready to be submitted to the network.
+Durable nonces are a way to sign transactions offchain and keep them in storage until they are ready to be submitted to the network.
 This allows us to create durable transactions.